The Vanishing (1988 film): Plot

 A young Dutch couple, Rex and Saskia, are on holiday in France.
 As they drive, Saskia shares a recurring dream in which she is drifting through space in a golden egg.
 In the most recent dream, another egg containing another person appeared; she feels the collision of the two eggs would signify the end of something.

 Their car runs out of petrol and they stop at a rest area.
-Rex promises to never abandon Saskia and they bury two coins at the base of a tree as a symbol of their romance.
+Rex promises to never abandon Saskia, and they bury two coins at the base of a tree as a symbol of their romance and commitment.
 Saskia enters the petrol station to buy drinks and does not return.
 Rex frantically searches for her.

 Some time earlier, Raymond, a wealthy family man, secretly plots to abduct a woman.
 He buys an isolated house, experiments with chloroform, and rehearses methods of enticing women into his car.
 When his initial attempts at abduction fail, he poses as an injured motorist in need of assistance and goes to the rest area out of town, where he will not be recognised.

 Three years after Saskia's disappearance, Rex is still searching for her.
 He has received several postcards inviting him to meet the kidnapper at a cafe in Nîmes, but the kidnapper never comes.
 Unknown to Rex, the cafe is directly opposite Raymond's apartment, where he watches Rex wait.
 Rex's new girlfriend, Lieneke, reluctantly helps him search for Saskia.
 One day, Rex has a dream similar to Saskia's in which he is trapped in a golden egg.
 Unable to endure his obsession, Lieneke leaves him.